futel/vpnbox/README-ssl.txt

 We will create credentials for a certificate authority, OpenVPN server, and OpenVPN client.
 We will create all credentials on the same local machine, although this is not recommended.
+Note that the credentials for the CA and server should only be created once, doing it again may overwrite the existing credentials.

 ## set up openvpn server and certificate authority creds with easy-rsa